pellcorp/creality-wiki/docs/cartographer_flashing.md

 ## Flashing K1 Carto Touch Firmware

-This firmware is provided by Richard from Cartographer3d.com specifically for the K1, K1M and K1C.
+This firmware is provided by Richard from Cartographer3d.com specifically for the K1, K1C, K1SE, K1 Max and Ender 5 Max.
 It is critical that you flash your cartographer with this version of the Survey firmware over the official Survey Firmware on K1, K1M and K1C to avoid stuttering during bed meshes.

 ### Connect Cartographer via USB